One of the greatest challenges for pharmaceutical and healthcare organizations is effective patient engagement.

-All tactics may be effective in some circumstances, but the right tactics in any individual scenario often depend on who is overseeing the program.
-Payers, pharmacies, and pharmaceutical companies have different goals, levels of patient access, and options for supporting patient compliance, and therefore should approach interventions with different tactics.
+The tactics may be effective in some circumstances, but the right tactics in any individual scenario often depend on who is overseeing the program.
+Healthcare and pharmaceutical companies have different goals, levels of patient access, and options for supporting patient medication compliance.
+Interventions need to be personalized, case-by-case.

-So what does the evidence show about effective adherence interventions?
+So, what does the evidence show about successful, tailored adherence interventions?

-Pharmacists are in a unique position to develop meaningful relationships with patients and use the trust they earn to encourage medication compliance.
-Face-to-face counseling, text messages, simplified medication regimes, and motivational interviews can all support patient medication adherence.
+Pharmacists are in a unique position to develop meaningful relationships with patients and tap into that sense of trust to encourage medication adherence.
+Face-to-face counseling, text messages, simplified medication regimes, and motivational interviews can all contribute to patient medication adherence.

-Pharmacies can also support the mission of greater compliance by minimizing adverse effects, thereby improving clinical quality measures.
+Pharmacies can also support this effort by minimizing adverse effects, thereby improving clinical quality measures.
 This includes counseling patients about their medications and advising when a medication may be unnecessary or harmful.
 Adherence packaging and strategies to promote medication access, such as prescription drug cards, may also help.

-It’s critical to maintain a blame-free environment.
-Patients who are noncompliant with medication do not do so maliciously; after all, they are the ones who suffer the adverse effects.
-Pharmacists must instead listen to patients’ concerns and hardships, then develop strategies to overcome them.
+At every stage and no matter the tactic, the aim is always to maintain a blame-free environment.
+Patients who are non-adherent with medication do not do so on purpose; after all, they are the ones who suffer the consequences.
+Pharmacists are collaborators and counselors, and must instead listen to patients’ concerns and hardships, then develop ways to overcome them with the patient.

 In-person patient education proved effective in the Asheville Project, a long-term cohort study set in 12 community pharmacies in Asheville, North Carolina.
 The program used in-person pharmacist education to improve adherence in patients with diabetes, ultimately leading to improved clinical outcomes, reduced adverse events, and decreased costs.